-Resilience is a key tenet of SFM in natural tropical forests and it is essential to maintain or enhance it in order to reduce the risks posed by climate change to their sustainability.
+Resilience is a key tenet of SFM in natural tropical forests and it is essential to maintain or enhance it in order to reduce the risks posed to sustainability.
 Climate change is likely to affect tropical forests as well as people who depend on those forests.
-Predicted changes in climate will place pressure on the capacity of forests to maintain biodiversity, productivity and ecosystem services.
+It is essential to identify, prevent, monitor and manage threats to the forests and to protect forests by preventing the start of any destructive agents and other stress factors.

+Sustainable forest management cannot be achieved in the absence of a firm commitment and action to effectively.
+Protection measures against natural hazards, unauthorized access or illegal activities, from conversion to other land uses, from fire and other potential threats are amongst the most critical to be implemented, irrespective of the objectives.
 All significant management interventions in natural tropical forests have impacts on forest resilience, and in particular on biodiversity, soil protection, water flows and the way forest react on changing environmental conditions, including those related to climate change and climate variability.
 Thus, due consideration to strategies and specific measures in forest management planning and implementation in respect to forest resilience are primordial for sustainable forest management.
 Forest management should be adaptive according to the specific circumstances where it is applied.
 This implies to maintain the functions of the ecosystems in the long term.
-Addressing forest resilience, including biodiversity, the protection of soils and water flows, and the effects of climate change contribute to the ecosystems' stability and durability that guarantees in the long term for the production of timber and other products.
+Addressing forest resilience, including biodiversity, the protection of soils and water flows, and the effects of climate change contribute to the ecosystems' stability and durability that guarantees in the long term the production of timber and other products.

 Managing intact natural tropical forests.
-It is generally understood that forest resilience can best be accomplished by the establishment and management of a system of protected areas containing representative samples of all forest types linked as far as possible by biological corridors or 'stepping stones'.
+It is generally understood that forest resilience can best be accomplished by protected areas containing representative samples of all forest types linked as far as possible by biological corridors or 'stepping stones'.
 Well managed natural production forests can fulfill many of the objectives of protected areas and effectively fulfill the role of stepping stones.
 Management measures in production forests can make an important contribution to forest quality and thus address forest resilience.
 In well managed forests, biodiversity plays an important role in ecosystem resilience.
 A good understanding of forest successions and the gap dynamics of primary forests is essential to maintain or increase resilience of forests to adverse effects.
 Of particular interest are the habitat requirements of the different species of interest for production and conservation.
-Efforts to implement SFM need to consider numerous ecological interactions such as the pollination, seed dispersal and symbiotic relationships on which the productive forest depends.
+Efforts to implement SFM need to consider numerous ecological interactions such as the pollination, seed dispersal, species behavior (in particular in respect to sunlight) and symbiotic relationships on which the productive forest depends.